MathPlayer Can Speak!

 click again to close it.

-may be required.
-You can download a
+should not be required.
+If need be, you can download a

 free text-to-speech engine from Microsoft.
 First download and install